getify/You-Dont-Know-JS/scope-closures/ch7.md

 If `greetStudent(..)` tried to access what it thought was a BLUE(2) marble, but that marble did not actually exist (anymore), the reasonable assumption is we should get a `ReferenceError`, right?

 But we don't get an error.
-The fact that `chosenStudents[0]("Hello")` is able to execute as expected, and give us the message "Hello, Sarah!", means it was still able to access the `students` and `studentID` variables.
+The fact that the execution of `chosenStudents[0]("Hello")` works and returns us the message "Hello, Sarah!", means it was still able to access the `students` and `studentID` variables.
 This is a direct observation of closure!

 ### Pointed Closure